AdaCore/learn/content/courses/advanced-ada/chapters/aggregates.rst

 We can use the :ada:`<>` syntax to tell the compiler to use the default value for specific components.
-However, if there's no default value for specific components, that component isn't initialized.
+However, if there's no default value for specific components, that component isn't initialized to a known value.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Aggregates.Pos_Named_Rec_Aggregates